borntofrappe/Practice-Front-End-Web-Development/README.md

 # Practice-Front-End-Web-Development

+**What?**

 Repository in which to experiment with simple front-end concepts.

-**Goody, when?**

-Project are scheduled for Monday, Wednesday and Friday.
-To be published before the end of the European day.

-If the inspiration strikes, exceptions can be made.
+Detailing efforts in the land of:

+- HyperText Markup Language (HTML);

+- Cascading StyleSheet (CSS and pre-processors);

+- JavaScript (JS);

+- Scalable Vector Graphic (SVG);

+- React (React.js and connected libraries);

+- Data Driven Documents (D3.js and SVG syntax).

+And hopefully more in the future.

+**When?**

+Whenever inspiration strikes, but periodically.
+There's nothing better than practice to fully understand and harness new concepts.

 ## List of Projects: